douglase/AstronomyNotes/cosmic_context_outline.md

 ## Cosmic Context - What we don't know about our place
 - Why don't we know if we are alone?
 Where are the pictures of other planets? **Print of Earth from Apollo photo**
-- Distance to nearby town _(Boston USA to Quito Chile works for a soccer-ball sized sun to proxima centauri)_
 - Size of sun
 - **Activity** (5 min) walk from the sun to the earth, given size of earth relative to sun (1/100)
 - solar system context - stars with known planets - still working on the census. *lookup latest discovered planet number on 20 Oct*. (xkcd.com Exoplanets illustration:)
+- Distance to another star _(Boston USA to Quito Chile works for a soccer-ball sized sun to proxima centauri)_
 - so, why have we discovered some planets?
 -  5 minutes on planets we know about.
    - only in the past few years have we started to have a census of